 The relatively high value of land in River Forest makes it impractical to achieve the goal of this Plan by creating new affordable single-family detached dwellings.
 Rather, the only conceivable way of achieving the Plan's goal is to create new affordable units as part of multi-family and mixed-use development.
 (In this Plan, the term "multi-family and mixed-use development" refers to a development that includes a number of separate living quarters such as apartments or condominiums.)
-And finally, appropriate sites in the Village for multi-family and mixed-use development, as established by the Village's Zoning

-Ordinance and Comprehensive Plan, are limited, and the pace of development of multi-family units, even in a receptive financial and regulatory environment, is relatively slow.
+Moreover, even in such development, it may be desirable to limit the number of affordable units to, for example, 15% to 20%, as the goal of such a development should be more aligned with creating a mixed-income development, rather than a development characterized as an "affordable housing development".
+And finally, appropriate sites in the Village for multi-family and mixed-use development, as established by the Village's Zoning Ordinance and Comprehensive Plan, are limited, and the pace of development of multi-family units, even in a receptive financial and regulatory environment, is relatively slow.